Defining Armor-Piercing Ammunition in California

 Did Not Know You Had Armor-Piercing Ammunition

 PC 30315 charges should only apply if an individual knowingly possesses armor-piercing ammunition.
-This means you could avoid a conviction if you were given armor-piercing ammunition without your knowledge.
+This condition means you could avoid a conviction if you were given armor-piercing ammunition without your knowledge.
 Inform your lawyer if you are in this situation.

-Didn’t Actually Have Armor-Piercing Ammunition
+Did Not Actually Have Armor-Piercing Ammunition

 There are many different kinds of ammunition in California.
-Only a few kinds of ammunition are classified as “armor-piercing.”
+Only a few types of ammunition are classified as “armor-piercing.”
 Your lawyer can work to show that the ammunition in your possession does not meet the definition of “armor-piercing ammunition.”

 Were Subjected to an Illegal Police Search